AlexandruBostanica/e2eAutomationProjectWithCypress/README.md

 This repository showcases a **professional, production-style End-to-End (E2E) test automation framework using Cypress**.
 It demonstrates how to create clean, maintainable, scalable UI test automation that mirrors real QA engineering standards.

-This project highlights proficiency in:
+This project highlights knowledge of:

 - Test automation architecture
 - Writing reusable test logic